Hydrotherapy: Get The Most Out of Your Bath

 Scent can be integrated into your bath, creating a sanctuary for you to unwind.
 Lavender, particularly, helps relax the mind and lower stress levels.
 It also has properties that makes it easier for you to fall asleep after.
 Just pop five drops into your bath to wind down.

 Soothe your body, ease your muscles, relax and unwind for the day… It’s well-deserved after a good workout.
-Speak to one of our Physiotherapists at Pivotal Motion if you’d like to know how else to optimise the effect of your workouts.
+Speak to one of our Rehabilitation Physiotherapists at Pivotal Motion if you’d like to know how else to optimise the effect of your workouts.
 Call us today on 07 3352 5116 or book online.